bchugg/bchugg.github.io/_writing/crossfit-religion.md

 </p>

-Crossfit is a fascinating sociological experiment.
-I think it offers more than typical sports vis-a-vis community and principles and can be considered a secular religion.
+Okay, do I _actually_ think we can replace tribal political attachments with crossfit?
+Probably not.
+I'm not about to die on some clean-your-room-and-something-something-lobsters hill like Jordan Peterson and claim that going to the gym a few times a week is the path to spiritual and moral nirvana.
+But I _do_ think that crossfit is a fascinating sociological experiment that no one seems to have noticed is a sociological experiment.
+It offers more than typical sports vis-a-vis community and ethical principles and should be considered on the spectrum of secular religion.
 Considering that there aren't many competing ideas on offer for healthy tribes, crossfit is worth considering (plus you'll look good naked, which is always a bonus).

 _Thanks to Cam Peters for comments._